elesto-dao/elesto/docs/Explanation/ADR/adr-004-did.md

 ### Positive

-- The implementation of the ADR provides the foundation for interoperability with the DID standard and the SSI identity approach.
+- The ADR implementation provides the foundation for interoperability with the DID standard and the SSI identity approach.
 - Closely following the W3C standard gives the best chances of successful interoperability with third-party components.

 ### Negative

-- The implementation rigidly follows the W3C specification which leaves little room for extensibility.
+- The implementation rigidly follows the W3C specification, which leaves little room for extensibility.
 This approach might become an issue for wider adoption.

 ### Neutral